Dispute a Provincial Violation Ticket

 What Happens Next

-- If you are disputing the charge, you will be required to attend a hearing to defend your claim.
+- If you are disputing the charge, you will be required to attend a hearing.
 A Notice of Hearing will be mailed to you – it will have the date, time and location of your hearing.

-- If you are requesting a reduction in the amount of the fine, or more time to pay, you will be notified in writing by the Court, if your application was successful.
+- If you are requesting a reduction in the amount of the fine, or time to pay, you will be notified in writing of the Court's decision.

 If you do not provide your new mailing address, you will not receive the Notice of Hearing and may be deemed to have pleaded guilty to the described offences.

 If, through no fault of your own, you are unable to file a Notice of Dispute within 30 days, follow these steps to request an extension:

 - Complete an affidavit form (also available at any court registry)